CleverCloud/documentation/content/doc/administrate/log-management.md

 ### Community software

 {{< callout type="info">}}
-Community software is not directly supported by Clever Cloud.
-It is developed by our community.
-We do not garantee they will be free of problems.
+Community software isn't directly supported by Clever Cloud.
+It's developed by our community.
+We don't  guarantee their maintenance or correct functioning.
 You had better open issues on their Git repositories instead of contacting our support.
 {{< /callout >}}